 Applications for admission should be submitted online to the School of Graduate Studies.
 The application form can be found on their web site at www.mun.ca/become/graduate/apply/.
 Information about the admission procedures for the School of Graduate Studies can be found in the University Calendar at www.mun.ca/regoff/calendar/sectionNo=GRAD-4515.
 Please consult this information for full details.
 Additional information for international students can be found at www.mun.ca/become/graduate/international/index.php.

-Applicants for admission to the Master of Music program will normally hold a Bachelor of Music or equivalent, with a GPA of at least 2.75, from a recognized university or conservatory.
+Applicants for admission to the Master of Music program will normally hold a Bachelor of Music or equivalent from a recognized university or conservatory.
 Preference will be given to applicants who hold first class standing in their undergraduate program.
-Admission is further determined by audition and diagnostic examinations.
+Click here for audition locations and dates.

 Applications must include a list of recent and relevant conducting experiences, as well as a video recording of high quality demonstrating the candidate’s skills in both rehearsal and performance.
-The recording should include music of different styles and style periods.
-It may be submitted on DVD or uploaded on a secure website and should be submitted directly to the School of Music..
+The recording should include music of different styles and style periods, and should be sent directly to the School of Music.

 After the videos have been reviewed, selected candidates will be invited for a live audition where the applicant will rehearse with a university ensemble.
 Music for this rehearsal will be determined in consultation with the School of Music.

-A recorded audition may be submitted on DVD or uploaded on a secure website if an in-person audition is an impossibility.
-Recordings must be of professional calibre and should be submitted directly to the School of Music.
+A recorded audition may be submitted on DVD (preferred) or CD if an in-person audition is an impossibility.
+Recordings must be of professional calibre and should be sent directly to the School of Music.

 All accompanied repertoire, including concertos, must be performed with an accompanist.
-On request, the School will provide contact information for professional accompanists who are available for the live auditions.
+On request, the School will provide contact information for professional accompanists who are available in St. John’s for the live auditions.

-Specific audition requirements for each instrument are as follows:
+Specific auditions requirements for each instrument are as follows:

 A balanced program of approximately 50 minutes of music which must include, among other works, the following: